 The companies that are more lenient with kidney disorders are likely to ask about a shorter timeline.
-The less accepting carriers will ask about diagnosis or treatment that has happened in the last 4 years.
+The less kidney-disease-friendly carriers will ask about the diagnosis or treatment in the last 4 years.

 If you have been a kidney dialysis patient within the last 12 months, you will only be eligible for a guaranteed issue life insurance plan.
 If it has been over 12 months and you meet the other qualifying guidelines, immediate coverage is possible.

-Finding life insurance with kidney failure or end-stage renal disease is going to be much more difficult.
+Finding life insurance for kidney failure or end-stage renal disease is going to be much more difficult.
 These advanced kidney problems will be best suited by getting a guaranteed issue life insurance policy.

 Funeral insurance companies will check your prescription history and medical history (MIB) to confirm your answers to the application’s health questions.
 If you have recently filled a prescription, the life insurance company will assume that you have the health condition that the specific medication is known to treat.

 How Do Insurance Companies React to Kidney Disease?